 9. Make Your Site Responsive

 Responsive websites are sites that adapt to multiple screen sizes and mobile devices.
-Responsive websites tend to have higher SEO.
-While it’s hard to have control over this when using blogging platforms, we can make sure our themes and platforms are responsive sites or have mobile versions.
+Responsive websites tend to have higher SEO, as Google ranks responsive sites higher.

 10. Sign up for Google Analytics & Webmaster Tools